moritz-goeke/rag-sample-app/README.md

 3. **Review and Update Configuration Settings**: Ensure that settings such as CORS policies, authentication mechanisms, and logging levels are configured appropriately for production.
 4. **Enable Network Security**: Use Virtual Networks (VNets), private endpoints, and firewalls to restrict access to your Azure resources.
 5. **Monitor and Scale**: Implement Azure Monitor and Application Insights for observability.
 Configure autoscaling rules to handle varying workloads efficiently.
-6. **Harden Azure Functions**: Restrict access to your Azure Functions using IP restrictions and enable authentication with Azure Active Directory (AAD).
+6. **Harden Azure Functions**: Restrict access to your Azure Functions using IP restrictions and enable authentication with Microsoft Entra ID.
 7. **Audit and Compliance**: Regularly review your deployment for compliance with organizational and regulatory requirements.

 By addressing these considerations, you can ensure that your application is secure, scalable, and ready for production use.